FAQs

 Your data is encrypted, as such, only the final destination knows what the request directed to, but not the contents - all Nodes passing on your data cannot see what is inside.
 This provides maximum privacy while hiding the origin and destination from the routing nodes.

 Currently in the MASQ Network routing, when a user requests content it is retrieved by an exit node 3 hops away, and delivered back through a route across the MASQ mesh network.
+The route back is often using different nodes so the journey is even less hard to detect any patterns of traffic!
 Each node on the route (2 relay hops and the final exit node) all earn utility tokens for providing these routing and exit services, and the user requesting it will pay for consuming based on data consumed and time outstanding on debts owed.

 Yes.
 MASQ software is designed in a way to reward users supporting the MASQ network with their bandwidth.
 As a user serves content to other Nodes, they earn MASQ tokens as compensation for their services.
 Additionally, MASQ is the crypto fuel for securing the MASQ Network monetization model, and is an ERC20 utility token currently on Ethereum and Polygon blockchains.

-Currently, the modelling is based on fixed rates of $MASQ per packet and byte of data.
+Currently, the modelling for mainnet is based on fixed rates of $MASQ per packet and byte of data.

 In the future free market dynamics will be added where users can choose their min and max rates for serving and consuming data.